ConorOBrien-Foxx/Taste/README.md

 Taste programs follow a simple structure: First, data is declared.
 This is the start of the program.
 Then, a series of operators follow the data, creating new values.
 If operators require data and/or types, all additional arguments are given after the command is specified.

-For example, let's consider the following literate program:
+For example, let's consider the following literate program which computes factorial:

 ```
 iNr+{x+1}/{x*y}